cilium/cilium/Documentation/install/upgrade.rst

   1.0-style policies that treated traffic that is masqueraded from the outside world as though it arrived from the local host.
 As of Cilium 1.4, the option is disabled by default if not specified in the ConfigMap, and the option is scheduled to be removed in Cilium 1.5 or later.
-For more information, see :ref:`host_vs_world`.

 .. _1.3_upgrade_notes: